Kunstmaan/snipsonian/README.md

 ## Publish new version

+1. `nvm use`
+2. execute `npm run to-es` to transpile the typescript code to .js and .d.ts files under the /es folders (per package)
+3. manually check the generated folders (snipsonian-analytics !)
-1. switch to the appropriate npm user
+4. switch to the appropriate npm user
-2. execute `npx lerna publish` or `npx lerna publish from-package`. (see https://github.com/lerna/lerna/tree/master/commands/bootstrap#readme)
+5. execute `npx lerna publish` or `npx lerna publish from-package`. (see https://github.com/lerna/lerna/tree/master/commands/bootstrap#readme)

 ## License